bnhmmr/cherzyz/README.md

 # *Hello!*

-## ! . .im elysia and vinestaff kin!
-I prefer to be called cherry u can use venus/ven but its mostly for close friends ( @bnhmmr ). . but idm
+## ! . .if i die or disappear, please remember me in her.

-. .
-Im really hard to talk to and im uncomfortable person to have around but i love cuds, keep in mind that im a minor so just dont be weird.
-Im mostly offtab dont mind it u can still cuddle but if u want to talk just whisper! cuddles enc
+. .hii im cherry, Im really hard to talk to and im uncomfortable person to have around but i love cuds, keep in mind that im a minor so just dont be weird.
+Im mostly offtab dont mind it u can still cuddle but if u want to talk just whisper, cuddles enc